-The track will take 5-6 hours (19 km).
+The track will take five to six hours (19 kilometres).
 Start at Tuohys Gully Car Park and continue to the Roaring Meg Car Park.

 The 18-net course is guaranteed to keep you entertained for a while.
 This is a great budget activity where you can get in your exercise for the day too!

-Tourist activities in New Zealand can get quite expensive, so renting a paddle board or kayak and heading off without a tour group is a cheaper alternative.
+Tourist activities in New Zealand can get quite expensive, so renting a paddle board or kayak and heading off without a tour group is a cheaper alternative to some of the other things to do in Wanaka.
 There are a few stalls along Lake Wanaka to hire equipment from.

 If you aren’t very confident in the water and are attempting these activities for the first time, we recommend you wear a life jacket and stay in shallow waters.